 Product Extension Mergers

-A merger between companies that have different but related products but the markets are same.
+A merger between companies that have different but related products but the markets are the same.
 Such mergers allow the companies to bundle their product offerings and approach more consumers.
+This type of merger is also known as a congeneric merger or concentric merger.

 Complementary or Supplementary Merger